rstudio/shiny/_includes/tutorial/html-ui.md

 |-- server.R
 </code></pre>

 In this example we re-write the front-end of the Tabsets application using HTML directly.
-Here is the source code for the new user-interface:
+Here is the source code for the new user-interface definition:

 #### www/index.html